palewire/first-python-notebook/docs/index.rst

 .. warning::

     Stop and make sure you have all these tools installed and working properly.
-Otherwise, you're not gonna have a good time.
+Otherwise, `you're gonna have a bad time <https://www.youtube.com/watch?v=ynxPshq8ERo>`_.

 Command-line interface
 ~~~~~~~~~~~~~~~~~~~~~~